jaxstronomer/APIExecution/README.md

 5. On clicking OK, the API call will be made.

 See uploaded image for a view of what it will look like.
 Choose your own design.

-At the bottom would be a table with a heading - ORGANIZATION OVERVIEW.

-Make sure that the table is dynamic and changes as the view size changes.